leibovich2021/Jenkins_and_more/ReadMe.txt

 Git plug
 jenkins->Login to GitHub->git clone->Build/compile->Test->Deploy->WebServer(AWS)

+we need:
+1.repository
+2.jenkins job
+3.key from computer ( ssh-keygen)
+public key go to github and praivte key go to jenkins

 1. Create a new repository in GitHub push to github some file.
 2.in Jenkins job go to Configuration -> Genetal -> GitHub project, and put our url link from GitHub repository